 Franklin Roosevelt Served Three Terms In Office

-Franklin Roosevelt is the only president to serve three terms.
+Franklin Roosevelt is the only president to serve more than two terms — in fact, he was elected for four!
 After his third term, the country passed the 22nd Amendment.
 During Roosevelt’s third term the United States entered WWII.
 After Pearl Harbor was bombed, the president could not remain neutral in the conflict.

 A chain smoker throughout his adult life, Franklin Roosevelt’s health began rapidly to decline in 1940.
 His illness was hidden from the public.
 On March 29, 1945, Franklin Roosevelt died of a brain hemorrhage, remarking moments before, “I have a terrific headache.”